John Izzo

 John Izzo is a businessman, corporate advisor, speaker, bestselling author and an advocate for sustainable living.
-He is a citizen of both the United States and Canada, and lives in Victoria, British Columbia and Rancho Mirage, California.
-He writes and speaks about the "world of work".
+He was formerly an adjunct professor at the University of British Columbia where he is a co-founder of Blueprint.
+He writes and speaks about the "World of work".
 Izzo is the author of nine books.
+He is a Distinguished Fellow at the Stimson Center and a former Fellow at the East West Institute.
+He focuses on the practice of Foresight to help create better futures.
+He is co-host of the podcast The Way Forward.